-- Annual Tuition Fees and the Future Learning Fund are billed at the start of each year, and can be paid:
+- Annual Tuition Fees and the School Development Fund are billed at the start of each year, and can be paid:

-- By a direct debit agreement, with quarterly, monthly, fortnightly, or weekly payments available.
+- By a direct debit agreement, with quarterly, monthly, fortnightly, or weekly payments.

-- Annually in advance (with an early settlement discount available if full payment is received before 28 February).
+- Annually in advance (with a 3% early settlement discount available, if full payment is received before 28 February).